 Giant Yellow Edged, Undulated and White Eyed are just a few of the Moray Eel family which can be stumbled upon.
 The well camouflaged Frogfish (aka Anglerfish) are around too, though quite elusive and at times difficult to find.
 There is a huge variety of scorpion fish here too, such as Common Spot Fin Lionfish, the Raggy, and Bearded Scorpion fish and of course the Reef Stonefish.
 Divers need to be cautious where they put their hands.

 Bluefin trevallies, looking for their next meal pursue large schools of glass fish without mercy.
 Blue Spotted Stingrays and the much larger Feather Tail Stingray can be seen lazing on the sandy areas.
 The bizarre Garden Eels are a favorite among divers as they sway in the gentle current.

 Several species of barracuda hunt here too, such as the Great, Pick-handle and Yellowtail Barracuda stalking prey make for an impressive site.
 Black and White Tip Reef Sharks are frequently seen here as well as the odd Grey Reef shark.
 Snappers, Sweet-lips, Emperors, Groupers and of course the Dotty-backs also make Surin their home.

-In conclusion: Surin has some of the best dive sites in The Andaman Sea.
-Not could you be diving with Mantas and Whale Sharks, but there also an amazing number of critters and macro stuff to be found ...
+The Surin Islands have some of the best dive sites in The Andaman Sea.
+Not only could you be diving with Mantas and Whale Sharks, but there is also an amazing number of critters and macro stuff to be found ...